Knowledge Hub

 Liability

 Unsurprisingly, it is common for customers to push back on limitation clauses.
 Whether or not you are prepared to negotiate will depend on factors such as the value of the deal and your bargaining power.
-Liability issues can be high-risk; for example, customers often request unlimited liability for data breaches.
+Liability issues can be high-risk; customers often request unlimited liability for data breaches.
 Always seek legal advice if you are asked to negotiate a limitation clause, and don’t forget to check with your insurers that your policy covers your potential risk exposure.

 Warranties

 Customers generally expect a warranty regarding the software's performance.
 Typically, a supplier warrants, at the very least, that the software will perform in all material respects according to its specification, for a fixed period (depending on the nature of the software).
-Give careful consideration to what warranties are both appropriate and practical to offer your customers.

 Payment Terms